SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 Comparison Operators
 --------------------

-Swift supports all of the standard C *comparison operators*:
+Swift supports all of the standard C :newTerm:`comparison operators`:

 * Equal to (``a == b``)
 * Not equal to (``a != b``)